timkellytk/currency-converter/README.md

 1. Navigate to [repo](https://github.com/timkellytk/currency-converter)
 2. Clone locally using `https://github.com/timkellytk/currency-converter.git`
 3. Install dependencies using `npm install`
-4. Run tests using `npm test`
+4. Start your server using `npm start`
-5. Start your server using `npm start`
+5. To run tests, start your server with `npm start` and run tests with `npm test`
 6. Navigate to the app in the [browser](http://localhost:3000)
 7. Enjoy!